MariWoj/Light-animation/README.md

 # Light-animation
-Simply animation with css and js
+Simply animation with css and javascript